ukan-computational-acoustics/ca-knowledgebase/_sources/intro.md

 We gratefully acknowledge the support of the UK Acoustics Network (UKAN).
 Make sure you [visit their site](https://acoustics.ac.uk/) and join the computational acoustics special interest group.

-Help us show our current and future funders that this resource is useful by clicking the applause button below (and on every page!)
+Help us show our current and future funders that this resource is useful by clicking the applause button below:

 <div>
 <link rel="stylesheet" href="https://unpkg.com/applause-button/dist/applause-button.css" />